 Besides, somewhere out there somebody smarter and better informed than you and I has the problem in hand and will fix things up.

-After all, those wise strangers, wherever they are, whoever they are — you know, like government people and such — care SO MUCH about you and I and our families, right?
+After all, those wise strangers, wherever they are, whoever they are — you know, like government people and corporations and such — care SO MUCH about you and I and our families, right?